Edgewood University: Performing arts

 Performing arts at Edgewood began in the early 1960s with the production of Synge's Riders to the Sea.
-In the next four decades, performances have included Gypsy, Dead Man Walking, The Glass Menagerie, The Importance of Being Earnest, and several Shakespearean plays.
+In the following four decades, performances have included Gypsy, Dead Man Walking, The Glass Menagerie, The Importance of Being Earnest, and several Shakespearean plays.
 The Performing Arts Department typically puts on four productions a year, for which anyone from the community can audition.
 Students also direct their own one-act plays every other year.
 Edgewood offers several theater scholarships.

 The Performing Arts Program has two other organizations: an Improv group, Wacktastics, and the student-operated Theatre Assembly, which provides information, resources, and activities students who want to participate in theatre.

 The music department features a diverse array of performing organizations, including choirs, orchestra, band, jazz ensemble, chamber groups, and Western African and Middle Eastern drumming.
 25% of all undergraduate students enroll in a music course each semester.
 In addition, there are performing opportunities for Madison-area community members.